coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

 - To open a file: *vim filename*
 - To add text: *Press i*
 - To save and exit vim: *Hit Escape, then type :wq and hit Enter*
-- Multiple tools have to be used - for executing, debugging, version control and refactoring code
+- Multiple CLI tools have to be used
+    - for executing: python interpreter
+    - for debugging: python pdb module
+    - version control: git
+    - search and replacing code: [grep](https://www.gnu.org/software/grep/manual/grep.html) and [sed](https://www.gnu.org/software/sed/) utilities

 ## Demonstrating code editor